This Potato Leek Soup combines buttery golden potatoes with fresh leeks in a hearty, thick, and downright delicious soup.

 Instructions

-• PREP LEEKS: Trim the ends, remove outer leaves, and cut leeks in half in the middle to get 4 pieces.
+• Trim the ends, remove outer leaves, and cut leeks in half to get 4 pieces.
 Cut each piece in half down the middle to get 8 pieces.
 Thinly slice then measure and add to a strainer.
-Wash and gently scrub under cold water (leeks are notoriously very dirty!) then thoroughly dry before starting (I like to pop 'em in a salad spinner).
+Wash and gently scrub under cold water (leeks are notoriously dirty!) and thoroughly dry before starting (I like to pop ’em in a salad spinner).

-• LEEKS AND GARLIC: Set a large soup pot over medium heat.
+• Set a large soup pot over medium heat.
 Drizzle in oil and add butter.
-Once butter is mostly melted, add in the prepared leeks, minced garlic, and salt/pepper to taste (I add 1 tsp salt & 3/4 tsp pepper).
-Cook, stirring regularly, until leeks are soft, wilted, and golden, about 10-12 minutes.
+Once butter is mostly melted, add the prepared leeks, minced garlic, salt, and pepper (or to preference).
+Cook, stirring regularly, until leeks are soft, wilted, and golden, about 10–12 minutes.
 Reduce heat if leeks are browning.
-Meanwhile, prep the potatoes-- see Note 1.
+Meanwhile, prep potatoes—see note 2.

-• SIMMER: Add the potatoes, vinegar (if using), chicken stock, bay leaves, and fresh thyme to the pot.
-Bring to a boil (uncovered) and once boiling, cover pot with a lid and turn the heat down to low.
-Simmer for 15-18 minutes or until potatoes are easily pierced with a fork.
+• Add potatoes, vinegar (if using), chicken stock, bay leaves, and fresh thyme to the pot.
+Bring to a boil (uncovered) and once boiling, cover pot with a lid and turn heat to low.
+Simmer for 15–18 minutes or until potatoes are easily pierced with a fork.
 Turn off heat and let slightly cool, about 10 minutes.
-Pull out the thyme and bay leaves; discard.
+Pull out thyme and bay leaves; discard.

-• BLEND: Either use an immersion blender to blend the soup, or transfer in batches to a high-powered blender (don't fill the blender above 1/2 way full or it will explode!
-See Note 2.)
-Blend until very smooth (I typically blend each batch for 2 minutes) then return to soup pot.
+• Either use an immersion blender to blend the soup, or transfer in batches to a high-powered blender (don’t fill the blender above 1/2 way full or it will explode!
+See note 3.)
+Blend until very smooth (I typically blend each batch for 2 minutes), then return to pot.
 Pour in heavy cream and stir to warm through over low heat.

-• ENJOY: Taste, adjust seasonings adding more salt & pepper if needed.
+• Taste and adjust seasonings, adding more salt/pepper if needed.
 Trouble-shooting: Soup too thin?
 Simmer until it thickens.
 Too thick?
 Add a splash more stock.
 Ladle into bowls, drizzle cream on top (optional) and garnish with chives.
-Add croutons or top or serve with some warmed crusty bread for dipping!
+Add croutons on top or serve with some warm, hearty bread for dipping!

 Video